johnMocingbird/laptop/README.md

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

-## Requirements

-We support:

-- macOS Sequoia (15.x) on Apple Silicon and Intel
-- macOS Sonoma (14.x) on Apple Silicon and Intel
-- macOS Ventura (13.x) on Apple Silicon and Intel
-- macOS Monterey (12.x) on Apple Silicon and Intel

-Older versions may work but aren't regularly tested.
-Bug reports for older versions are welcome.

 ## Install